 - Psychotherapy.
 Individual and group approaches such as cognitive behavioral therapy, which helps to identify and modify damaging thinking and behavior, can help people overcome the problem.
 Another method is motivational interviewing, which helps to turn ambivalence about quitting into motivation to quit and can help patients combat urges to gamble.

 - Medications.
 There are multiple potential pharmaceutical approaches to treatment, although no medication has an FDA indication for gambling disorder.
-Such opioid antagonists as naltrexone and nalmefene, which may reduce cravings for alcohol, have been found in randomized clinical trials to be superior to placebo in the treatment of gambling disorders.
-The antidepressant and antianxiety medication escitalopram may help decrease anxiety and problem-gambling severity in people with co-occurring anxiety and gambling disorders.
-The mood stabilizer lithium has been shown to reduce mania and problem-gambling severity in individuals with co-occurring bipolar-spectrum and gambling disorders.
+Certain opioid antagonists, which may reduce cravings for alcohol, have been found in randomized clinical trials to be superior to placebo in the treatment of gambling disorders.
+The antidepressant escitalopram may help decrease anxiety and problem-gambling severity in people with co-occurring anxiety and gambling disorders.
 However, most medication trials have been relatively short-term and have involved small sample sizes.

 - Support groups.
 Some people with gambling disorder find help with such groups as Gamblers Anonymous, a 12-step program dedicated to abstinence.
 Participants meet and share experiences, supporting each other in their efforts to abstain from gambling.

 What makes Yale Medicine’s gambling disorder research unique?

 Yale’s Center of Excellence in Gambling Research, one of two such centers in the nation, is supported by the National Center for Responsible Gaming and conducts groundbreaking research into gambling disorder.